pmeeny/CI-MS3-FootballMemories/README.md

 Bug 1: add_memory , the memroy name was being stored as null in database
 fix: the name field was missing from the form field

+Bug2: Add comment was throwing a 404 error.
+Form in memory.html file updated to send in id only, and not memory, that was not required

 # Deployment